-- Do all units have a telephone and cable/satellite TV and how is billing handled?
+- Do all units have a telephone and cable/satellite TV?

 - Is a kitchen area/unit provided with a refrigerator, sink and cooking element?

-- May residents smoke in their units?
-In public spaces?
+- May residents smoke in their units or in public spaces?

 Contracts, Costs & Finances

-- Review the contractual agreement that discloses services, fees, as well as admission and discharge provisions.
+- Have you reviewed the contractual agreement that discloses services, fees, and admission and discharge provisions?

-- What is included in the monthly fee?
-Ask for a written copy.
+- Have you received a written copy of what is included in the monthly fee?

 - Is there a procedure to pay for additional services when the services are needed on a temporary basis?

-- What happens when a resident’s needs change?
+- Have you been informed of what happens when a resident’s needs change?

-- When may a contract be terminated and what is the refund policy?
+- Have you been informed of the circumstances under which a contract may be terminated and the refund policy?

-- Are there any government or corporate programs available to help cover the cost of services to the resident?
+- Have you been informed of any government or corporate programs available to help cover the cost of services to the resident?

 Medication & Health Care

-- What is the policy regarding medication storage and assistance with medication administration?
+- Have you been informed of the policy regarding medication storage and assistance with medication administration?

-- How many hours of medication training do staff receive?
+- Have you been informed of the number of hours of medication training staff receive?

 - Are staff available to assist residents who experience memory, orientation, or judgment losses?

-- What is the procedure for responding to a resident’s medical emergency?
+- Have you been informed of the procedure for responding to a resident’s medical emergency?

-- To what extent are medical services available, and how are these services provided?
+- Have you been informed of any medical services available and how these services are provided?

-- What is the community’s process for assessing a potential resident’s needs?
+- Have you been informed of the community’s process for assessing a potential resident’s needs?

 - Are additional services available if the resident’s needs change?

-- Are there special programs for memory impaired residents and those with dementia?
+- Are there special programs for residents living with dementia or cognitive impairment?